1999 Russian apartment bombings: Alleged Russian government involvement

-Books and films
+Books and films on the subject

-The theory of Russian government involvement has been supported in a number of books and movies on the subject.
+The theory of Russian government involvement has been described in a number of books and movies on the subject.

 David Satter, a senior fellow of the Hudson Institute, authored two books Darkness at Dawn: The Rise of the Russian Criminal State and The Less You Know, The Better You Sleep: Russia's Road to Terror and Dictatorship under Yeltsin and Putin (published by Yale University Press in 2003 and 2016) where he scrutinized the events and came to the conclusion that the bombings were organized by Russian state security services.

 In 2002, former FSB officer Alexander Litvinenko and historian Yuri Felshtinsky published a book Blowing up Russia: Terror from within.
 According to authors the bombings and other terrorist acts have been committed by Russian security services to justify the Second Chechen War and to bring Vladimir Putin to power.

 In another book, Lubyanka Criminal Group, Litvinenko and Alexander Goldfarb described the transformation of the FSB into a criminal and terrorist organization, including conducting the bombings.
 Former GRU analyst and historian Viktor Suvorov said that the book describes "a leading criminal group that provides "protection" for all other organized crime in the country and which continues the criminal war against their own people", like their predecessors NKVD and KGB.
 He added: "The book proves: Lubyanka [the KGB headquarters] was taken over by enemies of the people. ...
 If Putin's team can not disprove the facts provided by Litvinenko, Putin must shoot himself.
 Patrushev and all other leadership of Lubyanka Criminal Group must follow his example."